armando1236/tech-blog/README.md

 - [Questions](#questions)
 ***
 ## Installation
+No installation is required.
 ***
 ## Usage
-The site was lauched on Heroku.
+The site was lauched on Heroku. https://git.heroku.com/salty-temple-15964.git
 ***
 ## Contributing
 N/A